5 Tips for Runners to Help Avoid Injuries

 I hope these tips to prevent injuries will help your future runs so that you can enjoy the fresh air safely and effectively.

-If you've already suffered an injury from running, or have a nagging problem that won't go away, visit our sports injury clinic in Edinburgh or Glasgow.
+If you've already suffered an injury from running, or have a nagging problem that won't go away, visit our clinic in Glasgow.
 We'll assess your issue and aim to get you back to full running mode as soon as possible.